digital-dj-tools/dj-data-converter/README.md

 ## Motivation

-Although there are other tools available for handling this task, none are open source and/or available on multiple platforms, especially Windows.
+Although there are other apps for handling this task, none are **open source** or available on **multiple platforms** such as Windows.

+## Why a Command-Line App Instead of a GUI App?

+This app is mostly concerned with availability, correctness and transparency, for which a command-line app is more than adequate.

+- Availability: downloads for multiple platforms, including Windows.
+- Correctness: determining the most appropriate conversion rules to follow.
+- Transparency: to build user trust around the claimed feature set.

+However, usability is important, and lack of familiarity can be an problem for command-line apps; this will be addressed in good time!

 ## Donations